Albert Street station construction update - April and May 2026

 Some activities will be completed out of normal construction hours, 6:30pm to 6:30am, due to traffic permits, safety requirements and construction methodology.

-• OOngoing day time intermittent temporary footpath detours in front of the Lot 3 site.
-Stop-and-go arrangements as required for overhead lifts, deliveries, plant demobilisation, facade, canopy and roof works
+- Ongoing intermittent temporary footpath detours during the day in front of the Lot 3 site.
+Stop-and-go arrangements as required for overhead lifts, deliveries, plant demobilisation, facade, canopy and roof works.

 Local streets – Albert Street between Alice and Queen streets: Elizabeth, Charlotte and Mary streets